 - For additional protection, check the source IP of requests in your app to make sure they're from the same IP range that the firewall rule allows.

-In the Cloud Platform Console, Cloud IAP displays an error or warning if your firewall
+In the GCP Console, Cloud IAP displays an error or warning if your firewall

 rules appear to be set up incorrectly.
-The Cloud IAP Cloud Platform Console doesn't
+The Cloud IAP GCP Console doesn't

 detect which VM is used for each service, so the firewall analysis doesn't include advanced